Exact logic

 The connection between scoping and collection is direct.
 Clients who agreed to a clear scope and price before work began are significantly easier to collect from than clients who receive an invoice that is higher than they expected for reasons they don’t understand.
 Automation at the engagement acceptance stage — clear proposals, defined scope, upfront payment method capture — eliminates the most common source of disputed invoices.

-When a Karbon task was marked complete, an invoice was generated in Xero and emailed to the client automatically.
-Marcus no longer reviewed every invoice before it went out.
-The fee had already been agreed in the Ignition proposal.
-The work had been completed.
-The invoice was a formality, not a negotiation.
-Sending it promptly was simply professional practice.
+When a Karbon task is marked complete, an invoice is generated in Xero and emailed to the client automatically.
+The owner no longer reviews every invoice before it goes out.
+The fee was already agreed in the Ignition proposal.
+The work is complete.
+The invoice is a formality, not a negotiation.
+Sending it promptly is simply professional practice.

-The immediate effect was that the average time between work completion and invoicing dropped from 18 days to 1 day.
-Client payment speed improved by nearly two weeks, because clients were paying promptly after receiving invoices — they had always been willing to pay.
+The immediate effect is that the average time between work completion and invoicing drops from weeks to a day.
+Client payment speed improves accordingly, because clients pay promptly once they receive an invoice — they were always willing to pay.
 They just hadn’t been asked.

-Not one client complained.
-Several thanked his team for the reminder.
-One client said, “I’m glad you’re on top of this — my last accountant used to let invoices pile up and then send them all at once.
+In practice, complaints are rare.
+Clients often thank the team for the reminder.
+A common reaction: “I’m glad you’re on top of this — my last accountant used to let invoices pile up and then send them all at once.
 It was a nightmare for my cash flow.”

-That comment changed Marcus’s perspective entirely.
-His clients did not want him to be passive about billing.
-They wanted predictability.
-They wanted to know what they owed and when it was due.
-The professional, structured approach to billing made them more confident in the firm, not less.
+That is the point worth internalising.
+Clients do not want a firm to be passive about billing.
+They want predictability.
+They want to know what they owe and when it is due.
+A professional, structured approach to billing makes them more confident in the firm, not less.

 Both platforms have invoicing and payment tracking.
 The differences matter for automation.